A Palace of Two Halves

 Thanks to Historic Royal Palaces and the staff at Hampton Court Palace for their wonderful help!

-If you want to experience Hampton Court Palace, you can book tickets on the St Michael's Mount Website here.
+If you want to experience Hampton Court Palace, you can book tickets on the Historic Royal Palace's Website here.

 The Modern Palace